 The N.P.G.
 Cafe

 Directly off of the huge sound stage lies the N.P.G.
-Cafe where Prince and other artists would come and perform in.
-Whether for some official party or a lowkey jam session, this area has seen a lot of star power!
+Cafe where Prince and other artists would come and perform.
+From official parties to lowkey jam sessions, this area has seen a lot of star power!

 Straight From